NDA-Software/socket-actions/README.md

 - 0.3.0:

-  - Add id to onAuth to simplify execution of onPrepareData.
-  - Change onPrepareData to onIdentifyUser and remove option to change sockets and data to avoid mistakes, also removing the overlap between the current onPrepareData and onMessage.
-  - Update tests accordingly.
-  - Update documentation accordingly.
+  - Review usage and add both tests and documentation to action class.

 - 0.4.0:

-  - Review usage and add both tests and documentation to action class.
+  - Add option to import the Actions on your own and suplying them instead of giving the path to actions and the socket using require.

 - 0.5.0:

-  - Add option to import the Actions on your own and suplying them instead of giving the path to actions and the socket using require.
+  - Isolate common types in typing file.
+  - Document common types.

 - 1.0.0:

-  - Create client class to ease integration and avoid the need to use raw WebSocket to consume the server.
+  - Create client class to ease integration and avoid the need to use "ws" client to consume the server.
   - Add tests and documentation to client class.
   - Update previous tests to all use the client class instead of default WebSocket client.
   - Update this documentation with all missing informations.